kg4zow/remarkable.jms1.info/src/info/calibre.md

 If you're more comfortable using the GUI to do it by hand, here's my *attempt* at documenting the options.

-> I'm a "command line guy" by nature, I don't normally write documentation about using a GUI like this, so if you notice anything I missed or which isn't explained clearly, please let me know so I can update the page.
+> I'm a "command line guy" by nature, I don't normally write documentation about using a GUI like this.
+If you notice anything I missed or which isn't explained clearly, please let me know so I can update this page.

 Start by adding the EPUB (or other ebook) file to Calibre's library.
 In my case this is easy, because I use Calbre *as* the primary place to store all of my ebooks, and I make it a point to have EPUB versions of every book where that is possible.
 (The only time it's not is when I've purchased a book which is *only* available as a PDF.)